Eddard-jpg/SpaceShips/README.md

 ## Updates

+### Version 2.0.5

+- Fixed a bug with the last update displaying text on top of each other in game over

 ### Version 2.0.4

 - Fixed the background size being fixed, causing big screens to have black background parts.